What is SIP Trunk?

 Significant Call Volume

 Any business or site with a high volume of outbound and inbound calls need the flexibility and cost-effectiveness that SIP Trunking provides.
-Call centres, for example, sales or support hubs, are highly likely to run more complex PBX systems supported by specialist high-volume SIP services.
+Call centers, for example, sales or support hubs, are highly likely to run more complex PBX systems supported by specialist high-volume SIP services.

 For these businesses, getting the right SIP provider that fits their calling profile can mean serious cost savings in the long run, with the downside of spending more on hardware and setup in the short term.

-For other types of businesses, hosted PBXs may be a better bet, as they allow a similar range of features and reliability with almost none of the maintenance and setup cost of on premise alternatives.
+For other types of businesses, hosted PBXs may be a better bet, as they allow a similar range of features and reliability with almost none of the maintenance and setup cost of on-premise alternatives.
 A good VoIP provider should always help you choose the best option to fit your business.